MatHazak/My-Yelp/README.md

 *My Yelp* implements single-activity architecture and consists of a main fragment that displays a list of businesses and allows the user to mark and save favorite businesses.

 Favorite businesses are stored in a local database and are accessible in another view.
-The user can unmark favorite businesses in both views.
+The user can remove favorite businesses in both views.

 The app bar includes a dark mode switch and an icon button for the Favorite Businesses view.
 The search box appears as a dialog triggered by a FAB.